thomaswilburn/itc298-materials/intro_to_backbone/readme.rst

 The responsibility of a view is to connect a model to the screen for input and output.
 It does so by rendering the model into the template for output (after converting it to a regular, non-Backbone object with the ``toJSON()`` function), and by connecting event listeners from the ``events`` config object for input.

 When we define this view, for simplicity's sake, we're going to tell it to use the body of the document for its element.
 Typically, we would set this when calling the ``new CalculatorView()`` constructor, but this makes for a simpler demonstration.
 We do pass in the model for this view, which is the ``calc`` object we created above.
-In the ``initialize`` method, which is called whenever the object is created, we tell our view to listen to its model, and to re-render itself whenever the model fires a "change" event for its ``value`` attribute.
+In the ``initialize`` method, which is called whenever the object is created, we tell our view to listen to events on its model (which, remember is the ``calc`` object), and to re-render itself whenever the model fires a "change" event for its ``value`` attribute.

 Tying it together
 -----------------